-Of the 83.5 million households in America, close to 70 percent of them are stepfamilies.
-Whether you are a step or biologically connected family, the holidays are the perfect time to develop your family rituals so that traditions are remembered by all participants with fondness.
+Of the 83.5 million households in America, close to 70 percent of them are blended families.
+Whether you are a blended or biologically connected family, the holidays are the perfect time to develop your family rituals so that traditions are remembered by all participants with fondness.
 More importantly, children learn from family rituals.

 Remember that parents are the core of the house.
 Parents are the pillars that hold up a family.
 If the couple— or the single parent— is weak, so is the family structure.
 Among an entire family, discussion, compromise and agreement are crucial.

 Eight other pointers follow to ensure the holidays go smoothly.

 - Maintain that the family meal is the altar of the family.

 - For those in a divorce and step situation, realize that movement between homes is a part of life, especially during the holidays.